-Health Care - Health care costs were assumed to increase at the projected wage inflation rate plus an additional factor ranging from .50% to 4% for the next 7 years.
-In subsequent years, (8 and beyond) health care costs were assumed to increase at 4% (the projected wage inflation rate).
+Health Care - Health care costs were assumed to increase at the projected wage inflation rate plus an additional factor ranging from .50% to 3% for the next 6 years.
+In subsequent years, (7 and beyond) health care costs were assumed to increase at 4% (the projected wage inflation rate).

 - D. OPEB is advance-funded on an actuarially determined basis.
 The following disclosures are required: - 1.
-The Traditional Pension and Combined Plans had 363,503 active contributing participants as of December 31, 2008.
-The number of active contributing participants for both plans used in the December 31, 2007, actuarial valuation was 364,076. - 2.
+The Traditional Pension and Combined Plans had 357,584 active contributing participants as of December 31, 2009.
+The number of active contributing participants for both plans used in the December 31, 2008, actuarial valuation was 356,388. - 2.
 The rates stated in Section A, above, are the contractually required contribution rates for OPERS.
 As part of this disclosure, it will be necessary for the employer to disclose the employer contributions actually made to fund post-employment benefits.
-The portion of your employer contributions that were used to fund post-employment benefits can be approximated by multiplying actual employer contributions for January 1 through December 31, 2008 by 0.5000 for state and local employers and 0.4023 for both law enforcement and public safety employers. - 3.
-The amount of \$12.8 billion represents the actuarial funding value of OPERS' net assets available for OPEB at December 31, 2007. - Based on the actuarial cost method used, the Actuarial Valuation as of December 31, 2007, reported the actuarially accrued liability and the unfunded actuarially accrued liability for OPEB at \$29.8 billion and \$17.0 billion, respectively. - E. OPERS Retirement Board Implements its Health Care Preservation Plan
+The portion of your employer contributions that were used to fund post-employment benefits can be approximated by multiplying actual employer contributions for January 1 through March 31, 2009 by 0.5000 for both state and local employers and 0.3971 for both law enforcement and public safety employers.
+For the period April 1 through December 31, 2009, multiply the actual employer contributions by 0.3929 for both state and local employers and 0.3120 for both law enforcement and public safety employers. - 3.
+The amount of \$10.7 billion represents the actuarial funding value of OPERS' net assets available for OPEB at December 31, 2008. - 4.
+Based on the actuarial cost method used, the Actuarial Valuation as of December 31, 2008, reported the actuarially accrued liability and the unfunded actuarially accrued liability for OPEB at \$29.6 billion and \$18.9 billion, respectively. - E. OPERS Retirement Board Implements its Health Care Preservation Plan.

 The Health Care Preservation Plan (HCPP) adopted by the OPERS Retirement Board on September 9, 2004, was effective January 1, 2007.
-Member and employer contribution rates increased as of January 1, 2006, January 1, 2007 and January 1, 2008, which allowed additional funds to be allocated to the health care plan.
+Member and employer contribution rates for state and local employers increased on January 1 of each year from 2006 to 2008.
+Rates for law and public safety employers increased over a six year period beginning January 1, 2006, with a final rate increase on January 1, 2011.
+These rate increases allowed additional funds to be allocated to the health care plan.